 PISCO’s research focus on rocky shore habitats reflects their ecological and scientific importance along the coastal region of the California current ecosystem.
-PISCO continues to monitor biologically important variables such as invertebrate recruitment, community structure and biodiversity as well as physically relevant parameters such as organism body temperatures, submersion times and wave forces in an effort to characterize the importance of processes driving the structure and function of these ecosystems and how they may be affected by changing climate conditions.
-Additionally rocky shores are one of the key habitat types designated for protection within California’s newly evolving system of marine protected areas, and PISCO’s work in these systems has been and will continue to be critical to understanding the importance of human impacts on these ecosystems.
+We continue to monitor biologically important variables such as population replenishment, community structure and biodiversity as well as physically relevant parameters such as organism body temperatures, submersion times and wave forces in an effort to characterize the importance of processes driving the structure and function of these ecosystems and how they may be affected by changing climate conditions.